• About Flourish Clinic

 • Evaluate your home: If your child’s symptoms began after a move, renovation, or flood, consider testing for mold.

-• Take a VCS test: This article explains how a simple visual contrast sensitivity test can uncover hidden biotoxin illness.
+• Take a VCS test: A simple visual contrast sensitivity test can uncover hidden biotoxin illness.

 • Book a discovery call: At Flourish Clinic, we specialize in pediatric and adult CIRS diagnosis and recovery.